Object Relational Mapping

 - Datasource: The database connection being used

-- Database Type: The type of database (MySQL, PostgreSQL, etc.)
+- Database Type: The type of database (MySQL, PostgreSQL, H2, MSSQL(SQL Server), Oracle.)

 - Total Migrations: Count of all migration files found